blinkfox/hexo-theme-matery/README.md

 ### new about page

 `about` page is to show my blog and myself information.
-If the `source` directory of your blog doesn't have `about/index.md` file, you need to new one like this:
+If the `source` directory of your blog doesn't have `about/index.md` file, create a new one like this:

 ```bash
 hexo new page "about"
 ```

-to edit your new page files`/source/about/index.md`, you need somethings as follows:
+and edit your new page file `/source/about/index.md` to include:

 ```yaml
 ---